sherifi/opentender-frontend/README.md

 ### Update Language files for Translation

-`npm run langs` to extract all translation strings into the language files in /src/i18n/ and updates the runtime files messages.[lang].ts
+`npm run langs` to extract all translation strings into the language files in /src/i18n/ and updates the runtime files language.[lang].ts, also all languages according to /src/i18n/languages.json are created if not existing.

 ## Uses